Home » Quick Fruit Mince Recipe

 Brandy being poured into the pan.

-Don’t worry if it looks a bit dry before you start cooking it, remember a lot of moisture will come out of the apples as they cook down.
+Don’t worry if it looks a bit dry before you start cooking it, a lot of moisture will come out of the apples as they cook down.

 All of the fruit mince ingredients stirred together in a pan with a wooden spoon.